 What’s your advice for people who want to get a union job and want to organize there?

 It’s important to be somewhere for a long time and build relationships.
 It’s important to think about finding a job you’re going to enjoy on a day-to-day basis and that you can do for a long time.

 Don’t go into it thinking you know more than the people who work there about how things should be run.
 Go in with an openness to learn.
 Recognize that you have a lot to learn from the people who have been there longer than you, in terms of the job, the history of management-worker relations and how things work, the history of the union.
-It’s important to go in with a perspective that you’re there to learn and to build relationships and to be a part of something bigger and to contribute what you can to that collective effort, but there will be lots of stumbling blocks along the way.
+It’s important to go in with a perspective that you’re there to learn, to build relationships, be a part of something bigger, and contribute what you can to that collective effort, but there will be lots of stumbling blocks along the way.
 Don’t be afraid to try and fail.